education and engagement

 high school playwriting contest

-Mosaic Staff with 2024 Contest winners Fin Davis, Ruby Kodis, and Ruby Churches.
+Mosaic Staff with 2025 Contest winners.
 Photo by Chris Banks.

 Mosaic uplifts and inspires aspiring young playwrights through the High School Playwriting Contest.
-Open to 9th-12th grade students in the Washington, DC metro area, including Virginia and Maryland, the contest offers hands-on mentorship to young theater-makers and culminates in a public reading of the winning submissions at a branch of the DC Public Library, led by a director and working actors.
+Open to 9th-12th grade students in the Washington, DC metro area, including Virginia and Maryland, the contest offers hands-on mentorship to young theater-makers and culminates in a public reading of the winning submissions at Martin Luther King Jr. Memorial Library, led by a director and working actors.

 “This is the best opportunity I could have ever had for playwriting.
 It’s amazing, honestly, that I could even be a part of this.
 I am really excited about where I can go in the future with playwriting.”—Finn Davis, 2024 Winner